cdbzb/super/Extensions/VSTPlugin/README.md

 This generally works fine (because Pd is statically linked and Supercollider is nowadays built with MSVC), but it might cause troubles if you build a *dynamically* linked 32-bit Supercollider/Pd with MinGW.
 In this special case you should set `STATIC_LIBS` to `OFF` so that `VSTPlugin` resp. `vstplugin~` are also linked dynamically.
 To sum it up: MinGW <-> Visual Studio should always work, but MinGW (32-bit, dynamically linked) <-> MinGW (32-bit, statically linked) causes big troubles.
-Yes, it's ridiculous!
+I know, it's ridiculous!

 #### macOS

-Intel:
+You can build a universal binary with `-DCMAKE_OSX_ARCHITECTURES=<archs>`.
+As a side effect, this will also enable bit-bridging between the specified architectures.

+For example, `-DCMAKE_OSX_ARCHITECTURES="x86_64;arm64"` will build for Intel and ARM.
+On ARM machines in particular, this would allow you to use existing Intel plugins in ARM versions of Pd/SC.

+Alternatively, you can build individual host apps:

-You can build a 32-bit host application (for running old 32-bit plugins) by setting `BUILD_HOST32` to `ON`.
+* Intel: You can build a 32-bit host application (for running old 32-bit plugins) by setting `BUILD_HOST32` to `ON`.
   Note that the macOS 10.14 SDK dropped support for compiling 32-bit applications; you must use Xcode 9.4 or earlier.

-Apple M1 (ARM):

-You can build a 64-bit Intel host application (for running existing Intel plugins) by setting `BUILD_HOST_AMD64` to `ON`.
+* ARM: You can build a 64-bit Intel host application (for running existing Intel plugins) by setting `BUILD_HOST_AMD64` to `ON`.

+By default, the minimum macOS deployment target is OSX 10.9.
+You may choose a *higher* version by setting the `CMAKE_OSX_DEPLOYMENT_TARGET` CMake variable.

 #### Linux